-- Remember not to italicise the chapter or article title; - When citing a book you will need to look for relevant information on the title page and its reverse side.
-If you are unsure of details, check the Library catalogue, or ask Library staff.
+- Remember not to italicise the chapter or article title - Hyperlinks are included - Structure your reference citations with a hanging indent - When citing a book, you will need to look for relevant information on the title page and its reverse side.
+If you are unsure of details, check the library catalogue, or ask library staff.